nathadriele/cnpj-data-pipeline/README.md

 - `Export to S3`: The processed data is exported in CSV format to an S3 bucket, organized with a directory structure based on processing date and time.
 - `Logging and Error Handling`: The script includes detailed logging and error handling to ensure that failures are properly recorded and the process continues, minimizing disruptions.

+### Best Practices

+- `Modularity`: Functions are separated by responsibility, making the code easier to maintain and scale.
+- `Error Handling`: The pipeline includes robust error handling mechanisms and detailed logging, ensuring that failures do not interrupt the global process.
+- `Efficiency`: The use of chunks in processing CSV files ensures efficient memory usage, making the pipeline suitable for large volumes of data.
+- `Security`: Access to AWS resources is managed via external configuration, keeping credentials out of the source code.
+- `Reproducibility`: The pipeline is designed to be easily reproducible in other environments, facilitating its implementation in different projects and contexts.

 ### Contribution to Data Engineering

-This pipeline automates and simplifies the process of ingesting large volumes of data from the Federal Revenue, a common task in big data projects in Brazil.
-The modularity and robustness of the code ensure that it can be easily adapted for other projects and environments.
-Additionally, exporting the data to S3 allows for integration with other tools and pipelines on AWS, contributing to the scalability and efficiency of data systems.
+This project demonstrates the importance of automated data pipelines in handling and processing large public datasets efficiently.
+It highlights best practices in error handling, logging, and secure handling of configuration files and credentials.